nephila/django-meta/docs/views.rst

 ``'meta'`` context variable.

-The ``Meta`` instances have the same properties as the keys listed in the `Basic concept`_ section.
+The ``Meta`` instances have the same properties as the keys listed in the `Using the view`_ section.
 For convenience, some of the properties are 'smart', and will modify values you set.
 These properties are:

 + keywords